graphprotocol/research/specs/graph-protocol-v1/read-interface/README.md

 - `indexType` - `kv_sortByAttribute`
 - `indexParams.params`
    - primaryAttribute - The first attribute to sort by, expressed as a `String`, using `.` to indicate nested attributes (i.e., `"name.first"`).
-   - secondaryAttribute -  The second attribute to sort by, expressed as a `String`, using `.` to indicate nested attributes (i.e., `"name.first"`).
+   - secondaryAttribute -  The second attribute to sort by, expressed as a `String`, using `.` to indicate nested attributes (i.e., `"name.last"`).

 ## Footnotes
 - [1] https://www.jsonrpc.org/specification